 - "The Tales of Ba Sing Se":

-- When she bent her mud mask to scare the spa attendant using only her face.
+- When she bends her mud mask to scare the spa attendant using only her face.

-- Dropping the three girls through a bridge who mock her make-up.
+- Dropping the three girls who mock her make-up through a bridge.
 Doubles as a Crowning Moment of Funny.

 - "Sozin's Comet":

-- Toph launcheing herself, Sokka, and Suki on board the nearest airship.
+- Toph launching herself, Sokka, and Suki on board the nearest airship.

-- Toph metalbending a door into a full-body suit and using the contents of an airship's control room to take out the crew, all while dodging fireblasts and jumping around the metal cockpit like Spider-Man.
-The awesomeness really comes from the fact that to do what she does in that scene, she has to be metalbending with every motion.
-To repeat, she has to perform, with perfect dexterity, a feat that was thought to be impossible before she invented it, every second].
-Oh, and she started this by knocking "Shave And A Haircut."
+- Toph Metalbending a door into a full-body suit and using the contents of an airship's control room to take out the crew, all while dodging fireblasts and jumping around the metal cockpit like Spider-Man.
+The awesomeness really comes from the fact that to do what she does in that scene, she has to Metalbend with every motion.
+To repeat, she has to perform, with perfect dexterity, a feat that was thought to be impossible before she invented it, every second.
+Oh, and she started this by knocking "Shave and a Haircut."
 With the last knock replaced by the crash of her blowing the door across the room.

 - "The Warriors of Kyoshi": Kyoshi Warriors galore and Sokka taking on the Fire Nation troops and Zuko.